AlexEMG/DLC-Cajal-Course/content/Day3_Overview.md

 Welcome to day 3✨!

-We will start our day with [DLC-live](Day3_Lectures.md) via multi-animal pose estimation to the model zoo 😎.
+We will start our day with a number of [lectures](Day3_Lectures.md) covering topics from multi-animal pose estimation, via real-time experiments to the model zoo 😎.

 In the [practical part](Day3_Practicals.md), we will keep improving our DeepLabCut models from yesterday.
 If you're in tracking multiple animals, go to [practical part for multiple animals](Day3_maPracticals.md).